SAP-docs/contribution-guidelines/docs/contributing.md

 ## Types of Contribution

 As mentioned earlier, there are two ways in which you can contribute to SAP documentation - either by providing feedback, or by contributing content.
-Both ways are available via the *Feedback* menu near the top of the page.

 ### Providing Feedback

 We value feedback on our documentation, and want to make it possible for you to do that in a simple but structured way.

-Where feedback is possible for a page, you'll see a *Create issue* option in the menu shown when you select the *Feedback* link.
+Where feedback is possible for a page, you'll see a *Feedback > Create issue* option via the function bar at the top of the page.

 ![Option to provide feedback](assets/feedback-link.png)